Detecting and Splitting Scenes in a Movie Clip

 We now know that a threshold of

-30 does not work in all cases for our video, as per scene 17 detected above (note the last image is from a different scene):
+30 does not work in all cases for our video, which is clear if we look at the generated images for scene 17 (note the last image is from a different scene):

 We can determine the proper threshold in this case by generating a statistics file (with the